 The winner will have their first book designed, edited, printed and published by the ICP / GOST imprint, including distribution, press and promotion with the opportunity to exhibit the work at a venue to be confirmed.
 The winner also receives a portion of personal copies of the book from the first print run.

 The award is open to artists of any age, working in the medium of photography whose work has yet to be published in book form by a mainstream publisher.
 The Call for Entries is now open and will run until the 2 September 2019.
-The judges will be announced shortly and the shortlist and winner will be announced in the fall.
+The shortlist and winner will be announced in the fall.

 Founded in 2013, GOST Books is an independent visual arts and photography publisher based in London.
 We pride ourselves on an uncategorisable output of diverse subject matter and design: from a chronicle of seven men claiming to be the Messiah; a study of Turkish soap operas; art works inspired by the largest breeding grounds for flamingos in the Southern Hemisphere; archive photographs from the Mexico City police department; to portraits of winners of state-run competitions in Belarus.
 GOST aims to not only provide a platform for the work of emerging artists but contribute to print legacies of masters in the medium.